moorebrett0/hacker-news-clone/README.md

-Course Roster JS for Epicodus
-by Brett Moore and Bryan Borgeson
+Hacker news clone JS for Epicodus by Brett Moore and Bryan Borgeson

 Date: April 21, 2015